cbrownstein-lambda/lambda-docs-mkdocs/README.md

 1. Once the container is running, open a browser window and paste `http://127.0.0.1:8000/lambda-docs-mkdocs` into the search bar and press enter.

-Congratulation, your local preview is now live inside of a container!
+Congratulations, your local preview is now live inside of a container!